-Tom Maniatis is the Isidore S. Edelman Professor and Chair of the Department of Biochemistry and Molecular biophysics at the Columbia University Medical Center.
+Tom Maniatis is the Isidore S. Edelman Professor of Biochemistry at the Columbia University Medical Center.
 In 2014, he was appointed Director of the Columbia’s Precision Medicine Initiative - a University-wide initiative founded by University President Lee Bollinger.
 In addition, he was recently named Scientific Director and Chief Executive Officer of the New York Genome Center.

 Dr. Maniatis is known for pioneering the development of gene cloning technology and its application to both basic research and biotechnology.
 He also coauthored the definitive laboratory manual on Molecular Cloning.
 His research has led to fundamental advances in understanding the mechanisms of gene regulation and RNA splicing, the biochemistry of innate immunity signaling pathways, the function of single cell diversity in the nervous system, and neurodegenerative disease mechanisms.